epfl-ada/ada-2024-project-supercoolteamname2024/docs/index.markdown

 ---

-# Expectation and Tolerance of Community Over Time
+# Expectation and judgment of community over time

-## How Did Success Rate Evolve with Time?
+## How did success rate evolve with time?

 We can observe that initially, most RfAs were accepted, but the success rate has declined steadily year after year.

 {% include plots/success_rates.html %}

-Are some People changing their tolerance level regarding the positiv/negativ vote ratio?
+Are some people changing their judgment level regarding the positive/negative vote ratio?
 Some of them may become stricter or leaner?
+TO CHANGe

 {% include plots/trends.html %}